Top Menu

 A SINGLE STENCIL

-Working with a big stencil on a small wall like the one I tackled was a nuisance.
+Working with a large stencil on a small wall like this was a nuisance.
 I was so glad to have this single hexagon included with this design!

-I first trimmed both sides of the single stencil so each side could be positioned right in the middle of the top and bottom hexagon designs already on the wall.
+I first positioned this single stencil in the areas where the complete stencil had to be painted on the wall.
 It worked like a charm.
 So much easier for these areas closer to the corner.

 black and white hexagon stenciled design on wall